Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/render_settings/subdivision.rst

    :Panel:     :menuselection:`Render --> Subdivision`

-.. _bpy.types.CyclesRenderSettings.*dicing_rate:
-.. _cycles-subdivision-rate:

-These settings are used to control :doc:`Adaptive Subdivision </render/cycles/object_settings/adaptive_subsurf>`.

 .. note::

    These Settings are only available if :ref:`Experimental Feature Set <cycles-experimental-features>` is turned on.

+These settings are used to control :doc:`Adaptive Subdivision </render/cycles/object_settings/adaptive_subsurf>`.

 Render
    Size of :term:`micropolygons` in pixels.